As of late November 2022 our Village Pond has recovered well

-Pictures were added as the project evolved – last updated 29th September
+Pictures of the works were added as the project evolved – last updated 24th November 2022

 Two pictures show that the coir matting laid over the earthworks up’hill’ of the boundary have now been covered and some plants are already growing up through it !